patchamama/shortcuts-commands-resume/README.md

 - `unzip` (Linux) or `ditto` (macOS): Extract files from zip archives.
 - `traceroute`: Trace the route packets take to reach a network host.
 - `find`: Search for files and directories based on various criteria.
-- `tree`: Display directory structure as a tree.
+- `tree`: Display the directory structure as a tree.
 - `who` or `w`: Show who is logged in.
 - `chmod`: Change file permissions.
 - `chown`: Change file ownership.